C3-Cloud-eu/gdl2-cds-services/README.md

 Full openEHR GDL specification can be found at: https://specifications.openehr.org/releases/CDS/latest/GDL.html

-These guidelines can be deployed in any supporting CDS service such as [CDS Hooks](https://cds-hooks.org).
+These guidelines can be deployed as microservices in any supporting CDS service such as [CDS Hooks](https://cds-hooks.org).
 Further documentation on how to imlpement the guidelines and related tools can be found at https://gdl-lang.org